 Technology can also be a major gambit in terms of motivation and engagement.
 As long as it is utilized in a correct manner.
 Teachers can design more authentic lesson projects that display a clear relevance, and the application of the skills, or knowledge being taught.
 These types of lessons are not limited to the virtual classroom, as they can be easily applied in the conventional classroom as well.

 The best way to put this plan into motion is via the administration of game-based learning.
 By implementing more metacognitive activities and fostering a necessity for knowledge through a task presented in an engaging game, teachers can ramp up both motivation and involvement.

-In addition to providing more meaning to the lesson, you also need to set a progress curve, so that students can be aware of their advancement.
-The goals need to be measurable and student-centered, to successfully convert course attendants into true agents of learning.
+In addition to providing more meaning to the lesson, you also need to set a progress curve.
+So that students can be aware of their advancement.
+The goals need to be measurable and student-centred, to successfully convert course attendants into true agents of learning.